 Interfaces and Protocols

-Many different interfaces and protocols are currently utilized by equipment and systems supplied by different manufacturers.
-It is beneficial to select equipment and systems utilizing open interfaces and protocols to enable interoperability and interchangeability for remote monitoring and control purposes.
+Many different interfaces and protocols are currently utilised by equipment and systems supplied by different manufacturers.
+It is beneficial to select equipment and systems utilising open interfaces and protocols to enable interoperability and interchangeability for remote monitoring and control purposes.

 Integrity of Communications Links